sharovatov/teamlead/blameless_responsibility_en.md

 The employee brings information on the mistake, the manager praises for the information and takes an informed decision on either investing time and money in teaching the employee or changing the system to withstand or quickly recover from mistakes like that.

-Less avoidance => more information => more informed and effective decisions => more effective process and system.

 ```
 3. The atmosphere of psychological safety is a prerequisite for the information flow
 2. the information flow is a prerequisite for the process change and adaptation